On0n0k1/NCD.L1--Chess/README.md

 Will make the bottom white pawn move forward two steps (If it's the white player's turn).

 There's also a function to reset the game and get the game status.
 Please check them out.

+### Costs

+I ran the methods from the tests sections in the main lib file.
+Checking in the explorer, the gas used to deploy the contract was 25TGas.
+To run each move function the gas cost was 6TGas.
+To run the last move function that caused the checkmate, the gas cost was 7TGas.

+Multiply it by the cost in https://explorer.near.org/ to get the cost in Near for each move function.

+At the time of writing this section of the README (jan 6 2022).
+The cost for each TGas is 0.0001 Ⓝ.
+The cost for each Ⓝ is U$16.02 .
+So each function call will cost 0.009612 dollars (TGas used * TGas cost * NearCost(dollars)).

+A chess match takes from 40 to 60 moves to end.
+So a player should play around 2 matches for each dollar spent.
+In other words, mining near must be very worthwhile right now.
+I'm not an expert in mining, don't rely too much on my word please.